-REVISED By law, electrical installations need to be tested every 3 years as part of the Electrical Installation Condition Report.
+By law, electrical installations need to be tested every 3 years as part of the Periodic Inspection Report.
 However, at least once a year, the 'trip switch' needs to be tested to ensure it is in correct working order.

-- E 2.6 Buildings must be of a height adequate to allow the normal expression of mounting behaviour at oestrus. - E 2.7 Passages must be of such a design and width, and so constructed, to allow 2 animals to pass freely. - E 2.8 Efforts must be made to minimise, and ideally exclude, the number of blind alleyways in buildings, in order to avoid the incidence of bullying by dominant animals. - E 2.9 LEGAL Internal surfaces of housing and pens must be made of materials which can be readily cleansed and disinfected or be easily replaced when necessary. - E 2.10 Cow brushes (home made/purpose built) must be installed in the cattle housing.
+- E 2.6 Buildings must be of a height adequate to allow the normal expression of mounting behaviour at oestrus. - E 2.7 Passages must be of such a design and width, and so constructed, to allow 2 animals to pass freely. - E 2.8 Efforts must be made to minimise, and ideally exclude, the number of blind alleyways in buildings, in order to avoid the incidence of bullying by dominant animals. - E 2.9 Internal surfaces of housing and pens must be made of materials which can be readily cleansed and disinfected or be easily replaced when necessary. - E 2.10 Cow brushes (home made/purpose built) must be installed in the cattle housing.

-- E 2.11 Cow brushes must be maintained so that they are: - a) suitable for purpose - b) accessible to the cows. - E 2.12 REVISED Cow brushes (static or rotary) must be installed at the following ratios: - a) a minimum of one brush per group of cows, and - b) a minimum of one brush per 60 cows.
+- E 2.11 Cow brushes must be maintained so that they are: - a) suitable for purpose - b) accessible to the cows. - E 2.12 Cow brushes must be installed at the following ratios: - a) one brush (static or rotary) per 100 cows - b) herds below 100 cows installed at the rate of one per 50 cows.